Mabdelwanis/trace/README.md

 We welcome contributions to Trace!
 Please see our contribution guidelines for more information.

 # License
-Trace is licensed under the MIT License.
+Trace is licensed under the [MIT License](https://github.com/ugurkorkmaz/trace/blob/main/LICENSE).

 # Donation
-If you find Trace useful, consider donating to support the project development: (Sponsor)[https://github.com/sponsors/ugurkorkmaz].
+If you find Trace useful, consider donating to support the project development.

+- Ethereum: 0xe3f1e058CfC78fE808e5FA652E025fF0C63Dfd16